 What do I do if I have subpar credit?

-Unfortunately, most of the cards recommended above require good to excellent credit scores, meaning above 670 or so.
-If your credit score is lower than that and you've been unsuccessful securing one of the cards above, there are alternative methods for refinancing your debt.
-You can call your current card issuer and try to negotiate a lower APR or explore a debt consolidation loan, which could allow you to gather all of your debt under a new, lower APR.
+If your credit score is lower than 670 and you've been unsuccessful securing one of the cards above, consider alternative methods for refinancing your debt.
+You can call your current card issuer and try to negotiate a lower APR.
+You could also explore a debt consolidation loan, which would allow you to gather all of your debt under a new, lower APR.

 Can I use a balance transfer credit card to buy things?

 While a balance transfer credit card certainly works like a normal credit card, it's generally not a good idea to use it to make new purchases.
 If you currently have credit card debt, your primary goal should be to get out of debt and avoid paying interest.
 When you purchase something and add new charges to your balance transfer account, you're moving in the wrong direction, especially if you're only able to make the minimum payment.